yiwxng/Cloud_Infrastructure_Notes/README.md

 ## CONTAINERS - Kubernetes, EKS, Dockers

+### Pods
+- pod is the smallest unit in Kubernetes, pods can contain containers, attach pcv
+- pods dont have direct access to pv, they have to mount the storage as a directory in the pod, it is an abstraction
+- container will use the directory, but it is really the pv storing the data
+- pod will only the pvc name not the pv

+### Volume
+- 2 types: non-persisting, persisting
+- non-persisting : empDir  - mostly used for container to share temp data
+- persisting : PV (persisting volume) - indepedent of pod but can be attached to a pod
+  - pv claim : the request from a pod (they only exist in pods level), the thing that connects pods and pv,  containers in same pod will use same pvc

+#### Container, pods, volume
+- application will run in a container
+- container do not persist data, when it is restarted it will lose all the data
+- volume is a storage element that will data in the container

 ### Relationship btw: Terraform, AWS, Kubernetes, Dockers
 (needs checking)
 - dockers: used for creating and running container for applications